qat.experimental.dialect.pulse.ir package

 It is modelled by waveforms that are used to drive the systems, and can be captured as a response from the systems.
 Pulses must be played down a reference frame, which encodes a frequency that typically matches some resonant frequency of the system.
 The frame tracks phase accumulations, including offsets from explicit phase manipulation instructions.
 They also implicitly track time, as pulse interactions must be played at the right time.

 The dialect includes a number of operations to define waveforms and related properties, and arithmetic on those types.
-The waveforms and related types are used to manipulate the state of a frame, and play / acquire waveforms on a physical channel in that reference frame.
+The waveforms and related types are used to manipulate the state of a frame, and play / acquire waveforms on a port in that reference frame.

 Bases: